Things I Wish I Knew Before My Wedding

 • When does the waitstaff arrive to set up the silver and glasses? (you don’t want to be in their way)

-At the backend, the tear-down time is as crucial as the set-up time.
+The tear-down time is as crucial as the set-up time at the backend.

 Again, if you are doing it yourself, make sure you build in plenty of time for both – and that you have help!